Black Friday Deals

 “I was pregnant last Black Friday when I saw this lady was going towards a TV I wanted - it was last one too, but being pregnant I couldn't walk fast so I told Jack to go grab it and I held my belly and faked a contraction lol.
 I got the TV but wished I'd tried something else as I had to talk the store out of calling an ambulance and let a nurse who was shopping, as well, check me over lol #sorrynotsorry”

 “I went to a supermarket that was having a Black Friday deal on TVs.
 A 32" TV for £99.
 I

 So there you have it, the truth about this seasonal shopping extravaganza.
-Friday falls on November 25th, with retailers already starting to announce what products you can expect from them.
+Black Friday falls on November 23rd, with retailers already starting to announce what products you can expect from them.

 Happy shopping… and keep a close eye on those trolleys